02-Structural, Cell and Molecular Biology

 Fax: +86 10 82672900

 CAS is a national academic institution in China consisting of a comprehensive research and development network, a merit-based learned society and a system of higher education, focusing on natural sciences, technological sciences and high-tech innovation in China.
 It has 12 branches, 2 universities and more than 100 institutes with around 60,000 staff and 50,000 postgraduate students.
 It hosts 89 national key labs, 172 CAS key labs, 30 national engineering research centers and about 1,000 field stations throughout China.
 As a merit-based society, it has five academic divisions.
 CAS is dedicated to addressing fundamental, strategic and farsighted challenges related to the overall and long-term development of China.
-CAS and TWAS have had a close and productive relationship for many years, often involving TWAS's Regional Office for East and Southeast Asia and the Pacific (http://www.twas.org.cn/twas/index.asp).
+CAS is the leading founding member of ANSO.

 USTC is the first university established by the Chinese Academy of Sciences in 1958.
 It is a comprehensive university including science, engineering, management and humanity science, oriented to frontier science and high technology.
-USTC took the lead in launching Graduate School, the School of Gifted Young, large national scientific projects, etc. It is now a prominent Chinese university and enjoys high reputation worldwide, and therefore is the member of the China 9 Consortium consisting of the top 9 universities in China (http://en.wikipedia.org/wiki/C9_League).
+USTC took the lead in launching Graduate School, the School of Gifted Young, large national scientific projects, etc. It is now a prominent Chinese university and enjoys high reputation worldwide, and therefore is a member of the China 9 Consortium consisting of the top 9 universities in China (http://en.wikipedia.org/wiki/C9_League).
 USTC is one of the most important innovation centers in China, and is regarded as “the Cradle of Scientific Elites”.
 USTC provides both undergraduate and postgraduate programs.
-There are 14 faculties, 27 departments, graduate school and software school on campus.
-According to the world acclaimed university rankings, USTC has always been ranked among the best universities in China.
-USTC is responsible for the enrollment and management of the doctoral candidates of the CAS-TWAS President’s Fellowship Programme admitted by USTC.
+There are 20 faculties, 31 departments, graduate schools, and Suzhou Institute, Shanghai Institute, Beijing Institute, Institute of Advanced Technology, and the First Affiliated Hospital of USTC.
+According to the world acclaimed university rankings as QS, THE, US News, and ARWU, USTC has always been ranked among the best universities in China (from 5th to 3rd), and around 100th in the world.
+USTC is responsible for the enrollment and management of the master’s and doctoral candidates of the ANSO Scholarship Program admitted by USTC.

 Read more about USTC: http://en.ustc.edu.cn/